bhalgatarnav/Learning-Javascript/README.md

 * Example of using classes for styling
 * Methods for modifying class attributes in JavaScript (className, classList)

-## 10. Conclusion
+## 10. Variables
-* Summary of key concepts covered
-* Next steps or future learning plans (optional)
+* Purpose of the variables and various types.